section-engineering-education/engineering-education/content/articles/building-a-sheep-wolves-grass-agent-based-model-from-scratch/index.md

 If you update the project's page now, you should see several sheep and wolves wandering through the canvas.

-For now, the agents are just wandering, we still need to implement the `Seek` and `Flee` behaviors.
+For now, the agents are just wandering.
+We still need to implement the `Seek` and `Flee` behaviors.
 These behaviors happen when there's an overlap between an agent from a type and the vision field of an agent from another type.

 ##### Seek
 The vision field of the agents is a circle of radius `visionR` that we declared before.
 Let's visualize this.
 In `sheep.js`, let's draw the vision field after `translate()`.